FelipeGirardi/FuzzingData/README.md

 Many graphs will be generated, which represent the progression of covered edges throughout the campaign.
 The red dot in the graph represents the optimal point in which x% of edges were covered in (100-x)% of the time, which means that the campaign could be stopped at that point.

 Change the first argument number to increase or decrease the time interval in the x-axis.
 Change the second argument to limit the time of the campaign.

+The treemaps folder contains treemap visualizations for fuzzer coverage data.